 The Physiological Effects of Touching

 We feel more connected to someone if they touch us.
 This is intrinsic in us and started in our mother’s womb receiving tactile signals from our mother’s heartbeat.
 All our feeling of security depended on this communication.
 Later, cultural differences lead to different skills in touching.
 Some people have a higher need for being cuddled or embrace touching as something more culturally normal.
-For example, it’s completely normal for two strangers in some cultures to kiss each other when they get introduced, whereas other cultures simply shake hands.
+For example, it’s completely normal for two strangers in some cultures to kiss each other when they get introduced, whereas other cultures shake hands.

 Furthermore, studies prove that infants who have been stroked regularly are less prone to illness and have a better immune system.
 The skin is our first medium of communicating and protection.
 Skin is the mother of all other senses and is the largest sensory organ in our body.
 Along with the brain, the skin is the most important organ.

 We say that people have a “human touch”, “a delicate touch”, or they have a personal touch, feminine touch, soft-touch, we describe people as “touchy”, “tough- skinned” some “get under the skin” or are “skin deep”, “tactless” or “tactful”, somebody being “callous”.
 There are so many ways we use touch to describe our emotions and feelings.
-As a baby, our whole perception depended on the sense of touching and our perceptions ultimately influenced our behaviours.
-As mentioned above, the skin has a large representation in our brains, so for example, our hands have a huge proportion.
+As a baby, our perception depended on the sense of touch, and our perceptions ultimately influenced our behaviours.
+As mentioned above, the skin has a large representation in our brains, so our hands have a huge proportion.
 We can see this in a diagram, or a cortical homunculus, which is a “distorted representation of the human body that is based on a neurological "map" of the areas and proportions of the human brain dedicated to processing motor functions, or sensory functions, for different parts of the body.”

 If you like this article, please help to share and/or write me a review.
 This has been taken out of my teacher manual.
 If you have enjoyed the benefits of yoga and would like to pass on that knowledge, get in touch with me.